paksaitsolutions/PaksaFinancialSystem/plan.md

 ### 19.2 Usage Flow
 - All operations (invoices, payroll, etc.) are scoped per company
 - No cross-company data leakage
-- Reports and documents use company logo, name, numbering
+- Reports and documents use company logo, name, numbering, address, website, email
 - Users can switch between companies if authorized
 - All data remains isolated per tenant